-A list of the organizations chartered by Student Government appears below.
-Those marked with an asterisk () admit freshmen to membership.
-Further information about these organizations may be obtained from the Student Organizations Office of Student Government.
+A list of organizations chartered by All-University Student Government appears on the next page.
+Those marked with an asterisk (\) invite freshmen to membership.
+Further information about these organizations may be obtained from the Student Activities Division, Office of Student Affairs, and when you arrive on campus your residence hall will have a Directory of Student Organizations which describes the activities, programs, and membership requirements of each organization.
+Names of students and advisors to contact for information regarding a specific group will also be available in this Directory.